sandialabs/suncal/doc/Manual/manual.md

 #### Uncertainty Components

-The Uncertainty Components view  breaks down the total uncertainty into components displayed in three tables..
+The Uncertainty Components view  breaks down the total uncertainty into components displayed in three tables.
 It can be useful to determine which input is the largest contributor to the total uncertainty.
 The first table lists all the input variables and standardized uncertainties.
 The second table lists the uncertainty components as entered, and as combined for each variable.